cbclemmer/Old-Boilerplate/docs/index.md

 ###groups
 - Do private adding
 - be able to remove yourself from group
-- let the group type be selected from a dropdown in the settings tab
-- let a group have admins

 ###Posts
 - the keep first 30 post ids in the users JSON